coredns/coredns/.github/SECURITY.md

 ### Private Disclosure Processes

 If you find a security vulnerability or any security related issues, please DO NOT file a public issue.
-Do not create a Github issue.
+Do not create a GitHub issue.
 Instead, send your report privately to security@coredns.io.
 Security reports are greatly appreciated and we will publicly thank you for it.